skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-maven-junit5.markdown

 Documentation for Skippy version `{% include_relative version.markdown %}`.

-## Getting Started with Skippy, Maven & JUnit 5
+## Getting started with Skippy, Maven & JUnit 5

 A quick tour how to use Skippy with Maven and JUnit 5.